INTRODUCTION TO CHEMICAL PEELS

 When Do We Recommend Chemical Peels?

 In general, people with fair skin and light hair respond best to Chemical Peels.
-However, people with darker skin types may also achieve excellent results, after careful consultation with one of our Aesthetic Specialists.
+However, people with darker skin types may also achieve excellent results

 How Does It Work?